 ILIMA aims to contribute positively to the improvement of education and public health sectors in South Africa and beyond.
 Our aim is to work together with professionals, community members, and all relevant stakeholders in both sectors.
 ILIMA aims to do this by using evidence-based research.

 Our vision is to,

-Nobulungisa Gungubele is an educationist with extensive experience in all spheres of education (primary, secondary and tertiary).
-Nobulungisa has experience in project management in educational projects like the EGRS (Early Grade reading study), GPLMS, AASA Schools programme and PSRIP (Primary School Reading Improvement programme) and this experience has afforded her the opportunity to see what works and what doesn’t work in our education system.
+Educationists with extensive experience in all spheres of education (primary, secondary and tertiary).
+They have experience in project management in educational projects like the EGRS (Early Grade Reading Study), GPLMS (Gauteng Primary Language and Mathematics Strategy), AASA (Anglo-American South Africa) Education Programme and PSRIP (Primary School Reading Improvement Programme) and this experience has afforded them the opportunity to see what works and what doesn’t work in the education system.

-Mosiuoa Zachariah Palime is a serial entrepreneur and an academic with research experience in epidemiology, agriculture and wealth management.
-Mosiuoa has been involved in leading and overseeing projects with national, regional and international scientists from the African Union (AU), World Organization for Animal Health (OIE), Food and Agriculture Organization (FAO), World Health Organization (WHO) and Southern African Development Community (SADC) Secretariat and international training and funding institutions.
-He started his career as a mathematics and science teacher more than 20 years ago.
+Researchers with experience in epidemiology/ statistics, agriculture and financial markets.
+They have been involved in leading and overseeing projects with national, regional and international scientists from the African Union (AU), World Organization for Animal Health (former OIE), Food and Agriculture Organization (FAO), World Health Organization (WHO) and Southern African Development Community (SADC) Secretariat and international training and funding institutions.